You could almost say that he fell into it when he was a child. Fascinated by the work of bees, at the age of 12, he wanted his first hive.

 Flowers are very important in many ways, especially for insects.
 One piece of advice I would give would be to avoid mowing your lawn short.
 This is to let some flowers bloom, even if only clovers, daisies or dandelions grow, it will help biodiversity.
 And they're just as nice.
 It’s a simple first step for anyone who is lucky enough to have a garden!

-Discover water mint, the little treasure that helps our rivers stay healthy and our skin fight pollution.
+Discover our Aquatic Mint active, the little treasure that helps our rivers stay healthy and provides anti-pollution benefits to our skin

 Is lemon juice a friend for home colouring or an ordeal for your hair?
 We separate the truth from the lies.
 Warning, it stings!